-The clearing and depository operations for the Fund's security transactions are mainly concentrated with Smith & Williamson Investment Services Limited ("SWISL").
+The clearing and depository operations for the Fund's security transactions are mainly concentrated with Smith & Williamson Investment Services Limited ("SWISL") appointed by the Fund to act as the "Co-Custodian".
 SWISL is a member of a major securities exchange.
-At March 31, 2017 and March 31, 2016 substantially all cash and cash equivalents, balances due from broker, and securities are placed in custody with SWISL.
+At March 31, 2020 and March 31, 2019 substantially all cash and cash equivalents, balances due from broker, and securities are placed in custody with SWISL.